molmod/stacie/docs/source/theory/properties/index.md

 CONCEPT:

-- Explain properties that are derived from the ACF Integral.
+- Explain properties that are derived from the autocorrelation Integral.
-- In each case: show the input to the ACF Integral and how to best represent it with NumPy arrays.
+- In each case: show the input to the autocorrelation Integral and how to best represent it with NumPy arrays.
 - Concrete examples are not needed, just basic theory and some advice.

 ```{toctree}